 In most cases, completing a deed in lieu will release the borrower from all obligations and liability under the mortgage contract and promissory note.

 The first step in obtaining a deed in lieu is for the borrower to request a loss mitigation package from the loan servicer (the company that manages the loan account).
-The application will need to be filled out and submitted along with documentation pertaining to the borrower's income and expenses including:
+The application will need to be filled out and submitted along with documentation about the borrower's income and expenses including:

 Sometimes, the bank will require the borrower to attempt to sell the home for its fair market value before it will consider accepting a deed in lieu.
 Once the listing period expires, assuming the property hasn't sold, the servicer will order a title search.
 The bank will generally only accept a deed in lieu of foreclosure on a first mortgage, meaning there must be no additional liens—like second mortgages, judgments from creditors, or tax liens—on the property.
 An exception to this general rule is if the same bank holds both the first and the second mortgage on the home.
 Alternatively, a borrower can choose to pay off any additional liens, such as a tax lien or judgment, to facilitate the deed in lieu transaction.
 If and when the title is clear, then the servicer will arrange for a brokers price opinion (BPO) to determine the fair market value of the property.